chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, not only should we not steal, but we should also give money regularly.

-The best almsgiving is to make offerings to the Three Jewels, and then to help those in need, such as charity and donations.
+The best almsgiving is to make offerings to the Three Jewels, and then to help those in need, such as through charity and donations.

 329